naturalis/trait-geo-diverse-ungulates/doc/README.md

    species and for each GIS layer.
 The values are obtained either by taking the GIS pixel values directly under the raw occurrences or by taking values averaged over the GIS pixels whose habitat suitability is higher than that of the worst 10% of the raw occurrences.
+The normalized mean values under the raw occurences are saved as  `/results/OMI/normalized_raw_values.csv` and the normalized mean values derived from the suitable habitat areas are saved as `/results/OMI/normalized_MaxEnt_values.csv`.
 Subsequently the Gower's distance between species is computed for these values, and the species are then clustered using neighbor-joining and hierarchical clustering.
+The Gower's distance dataframes are saved as `/results/maxent/comparative/gower/raw_omi.csv` and `/results/maxent/comparative/gower/maxent_omi.csv` for the raw and habitat projections respectively.
+The neighbor-joining trees are saved as `/results/maxent/comparative/gower/raw_omi_nj.tree` and `/results/maxent/comparative/gower/maxent_omi_nj.tree`.
+The hierarchical clustering trees are saved as `/results/maxent/comparative/gower/raw_omi_hclust.tree` and `/results/maxent/comparative/gower/maxent_omi_hclust.tree`.
+As a last step the Mean pairwise patristic distance is calculated based on the neighbor-joining trees and are saved as `/results/maxent/clustering_nj_MaxEnt_occurences.pdf`, `/results/maxent/clustering_nj_raw_occurences.pdf`  and `/results/maxent/clustering_nj_schoener.pdf`.
 4. [**niche clusters**](4_niche_clusters.rmd) - takes a dendrogram (whether
    Schoener's D or Gower's D, and irrespective of clustering algorithm) and attempts to partition this optimally such that the dendrogram is subdivided